-How useful is the test?
+How useful is the HbA1c test?

 - It can be performed at any time of the day and does not require any special preparation such as fasting.

-Learning what your target range for HbA1c is very important.
+If you do have diabetes, learning what your target range for HbA1c is very important.
 Having regular HbA1c tests helps both you and your healthcare team monitor how well your diabetes is controlled and whether any changes in lifestyle or medication are needed.

 As a general guide, HbA1c levels of: